goreleaser/goreleaser/www/docs/customization/artifactory.md

-If you have only one Artifactory instance, the configuration is as easy as adding the upload target and a username to your `.goreleaser.yaml` file:
+If you have only one Artifactory instance, the configuration is as easy as adding the upload target, and a username to your `.goreleaser.yaml` file:

 ```yaml
 artifactories: